AI-Generated Candidate Summary

 • The AI model is not trained with any data to distinguish between successful or unsuccessful applicants, nor is the model trained or designed to rank applicants.

-• The model parses each candidate in isolation, without any reference to, or comparison with, other candidates that it might have summarised.
+• The model parses each candidate in isolation, without any reference to, or comparison with, other candidates that it might have summarized.

 • The model does not retain any of the data it has previously parsed.

-• The source material used to generate the summary is available to viewed by the user via the candidate card within Recruitment Marketing.
+• The source material used to generate the summary is available to viewed by the user via the candidate profile within Recruitment Marketing.

 Comments